kionahz/kiona-hitz-tb2-exam/README.md

 cd kiona-hitz-tb2-exam
 ```

-3. Run the code
+3. Run the code using Mac:
-Mac:
 ```
 python3 app.py
 ```
-Windows:
+3. Run the code using Windows:
 ```
 python app.py
 ```